 According to state law, these personal injury claims should be filed quickly before the statute of limitations expires.

 The worker’s compensation program is a no-fault system.
 All injured workers are entitled to receive payments for a workplace injury, even if they caused their own moderate to serious injuries.

-All injured workers have the legal right to file workers' compensation claims when harmed or workplace accidents.
-However, the steps to receive workers' compensation benefits can be challenging, especially if the insurer denies or delays payment for work injuries.
+All injured workers have the legal right to file workers’ compensation claims when harmed or in workplace accidents.
+However, the steps to receive workers’ compensation benefits can be challenging, especially if the insurer denies or delays payment for work injuries.